Kane Williamson: Captaincy

-(2022–present)
+Post-captaincy

 In December 2022, Williamson stepped down as New Zealand's Test captain, ahead of their tour to Pakistan.
 In the first Test, he scored his fifth double century in Tests, and became the first New Zealand batter to hit five double centuries in Test cricket.
-He also became the first New Zealand batter to achieve the milestone of 25 century in Test cricket.
+He also became the first New Zealand batter to achieve the milestone of 25 centuries in Test cricket.

 On 28 February 2023, Williamson surpassed Ross Taylor's tally of 7,683 runs to become New Zealand's highest run scorer in Test cricket, on the same day he also scored his 26th Test century against England in the second Test of the two match Test series.

-On 18 March 2023, Williamson scored his 29th century in test cricket.
+On 18 March 2023, Williamson scored his 28th century in test cricket.
 He went on to turn the innings into his 6th test match double century.

+In May 2024, he was named captain of New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In June 2024, he stepped down from white-ball captaincy following New Zealand's group-stage exit from the T20 World Cup.

+On 10 February 2025, Williamson scored his 14th ODI century, his first since 22 June 2019, a span of 2060 days.
+Williamson would go on to score 200 runs in the 2025 Champions Trophy, making a contribution to New Zealand's run to the final where they would lose to India.

+Retirement

+On 2 November 2025, he announced his retirement from T20I cricket to focus on Test cricket.